Hiking Highlights of Slovenia

-- Hiking through the heart of the majestic Julian Alps in the Triglav National Park, which is rich with alpine meadows, grazing cattle, and century-old farms offering homemade shepherd’s cheese and other local delicacies.
+- Slovenia Hiking Highlights one can find in the heart of the majestic Julian Alps in the Triglav National Park, which is rich with alpine meadows, grazing cattle, and century-old farms offering homemade shepherd’s cheese and other local delicacies.

 - Enjoyable walking adventures in pristine nature on scenic, safe and well-maintained hiking trails on flat to rolling terrain.

 - Visiting the picture-perfect alpine Lake Bled, which is watched over by a medieval castle perched on the cliff above town.
 While visiting the lake’s tiny storybook islet and its 12th century church you can make your every wish come true by ringing the bell of wishes.

 - Enjoying the serene glacial waters of the Bohinj Lake, surrounded by lush green scenery and limestone peaks all around.

 - Exploring the charming village of Kranjska Gora, a ski resort only a 10-minute drive from the Italian and Austrian border that hosts many World Cup Alpine Ski races.

 - Slovenia’s most scenic mountain road through Vrsic pass, which offers breathtaking views of snow-topped mountain peaks.